francis-chris5/GerberToBlender/README.md

 </blockquote>

+A video walking through these instructions can be found at https://youtu.be/a3hJ6541-y0

 The testing so far was PCB created with EasyEDA online PCB editing software, SVG files exported from GerbV 2.7 Gerber Viewer Software, and scripted with Blender 2.8.3 API.